-Three Reasons Why it’s Important to have a Good Website.
-Don’t settle for 2nd Best
+3 Reasons Why it’s Important to have a Good Website

-Well, it’s common sense really and only boils down to three main things.
+Well, it’s common sense that you should only settle for a good website and only boils down to three reasons why, so here goes.

 1. Any website you have needs to look good – obvious really

 Your website reflects your business, brand and products over the internet.
 If your website isn’t visually appealing, there’s little reason for the visitor to want to remain on your site.
 A good looking, professional website is therefore key to reflecting how good you are and the best way to effectively promote your business.

 With this is mind, it doesn’t make sense to opt for a less professional site just to save a few £’s.
 This will have an adverse effect on customer experience and result in fewer click throughs, which defeats the whole point in the first place.